mylivn-gmbh/jobs/ios-developer.md

 ## What we offer

-- A crucial role in a highly motivated and talented team.
 - The opportunity to work on the latest iOS features.
 - Flat team structure and open communication.
-- MacBook Pro 2016+ as your working station.
+- MacBook Pro as your working station.
 - Multicultural and English-speaking environment.

-The recruitment process is relatively simple; a quick skills assessment test, a Skype call, and a final interview.

 Are you interested?
 Please contact us!